 We have completed the review of your Disease Claim.
-This Notification of Status (NOS) letter provides you with a recep of your Claim activity to date and the results of our disease review.
+This Notification of Status (NOS) letter provides you with a recap of your Claim activity to date and the results of our disease review.

-Disease Claim Review Results Disease Reviewed Disease Approved Compensation Level Approved Eligible for Payment Atypical Connective Tissue Disease (ACTD) Option 1 Yes None No
+Disease Reviewed Disease Compensation Eligible for Approved Level Approved Payment Atypical Connective Tissue Disease (ACTD) Option 1 Yes None No